-- (1) It is unlawful for employers and other covered entities to inquire or require documentation or proof of an individual's sex, gender, gender identity, or gender expression as a condition of employment: unless the employer or other covered entity meets its burden of proving a BFOQ defense, as defined above, or the employee initiates communication with the employer regarding any requested adjustment to the employee's working conditions. - (A) Nothing in this subsection shall preclude an employer from asserting a BFOQ defense, as defined above - (B) Nothing in this subsection shall preclude an employer and employee from communicating about the employee's sex, gender, gender identity, or gender expression when the employee initiates communication with the employer regarding the employee's working conditions. - (2) It is unlawful to deny employment to an individual based wholly or in part on the individual's gender identity or gender expression. - (3) Nothing in these regulations shall prevent an applicant or employee from asserting rights under other provisions of the Act, including leave under the California Family Rights Act and rights afforded to individuals with mental or physical disabilities. - (4) It is unlawful to discriminate against an individual who is transitioning, or transitioned, or is perceived to be transitioning.
+- (1) It is unlawful for employers and other covered entities to inquire or require documentation or proof of an individual's sex, gender, gender identity, or gender expression as a condition of employment, unless the employer or other covered entity meets its burden of proving a BFOQ defense, as defined above, or the employee initiates communication with the employer regarding any requested adjustment to the employee's working conditions. - (2) It is unlawful to deny employment to an individual based wholly or in part on the individual's gender identity or gender expression. - (3) Nothing in these regulations shall prevent an applicant or employee from asserting rights under other provisions of the Act, including leave under the California Family Rights Act and rights afforded to individuals with mental or physical disabilities. - (4) It is unlawful to discriminate against an individual who is transitioning or has transitioned.